 And the cheese y’all.
-As I always say when using cheese in soups and sauces: grate your own, and add it in over low (or no) heat.
+As I always say when using cheese in soups and sauces: grate your own, and add it into your soup over low (or no) heat.

-If you want to use mild cheddar, American cheese, Velveeta, colby, or whatever melts easier for you, do it!
+If you want to use mild cheddar, American cheese, Velveeta, Colby, or whatever melts easier for you, do it!
 It’s your broccoli cheese soup, honey.
+You’re the boss.

 Is Broccoli Cheese Soup healthy?